seiferla/FiBo/docs/RUP_Architecture.md

 2. User enters their email and password and clicks the "Login" button.
 ![Login screen with filled in email and password field](use_cases/realization/login-screen-2.png)
 3. The system sends the received login credentials to the authentication and authorization process.
-4. The authentication and authorization process checks the email and password against the Django backend's authentication system.
+4. The authentication and authorization process checks the email and password against Django's backend authentication system.
 5. If the email and password match, the authentication and authorization process sends a message to the user interface process, allowing the user to access the app's functionality.
 ![Home screen with list of cashflows](use_cases/realization/login-screen-3.png)
 6. If the email and password do not match, the authentication and authorization process sends an error message to the user interface process, asking the user to enter valid credentials.